SaladDais/Lummao/README.md

 ## TODO

-* Use LSL-PyOptimizer's `lslparse` / `lsloutput` stuff rather than rely on native code for transpilation
-* * Just used Tailslide since it was easier for me to get started with it.
-* Symbol shadowing behavior is not correct
+* Symbol shadowing behavior is not correct.
+Python has very different shadowing rules.
 * The behavior of variables whose declarations are `jump`ed over is not correct
 * Provide mock helpers for:
 * * inter-script communication
 * * HTTP
 * * auto-stubs for all functions
-* * state-aware event queueing (and state switching, for that matter)
+* * state-aware event queueing

 ## License